anquanscan/sec-tools/README.md

 [pentesting-framework](https://github.com/abhackerofficial/pentesting-framework): Pentesting Framework is a bundle of penetration testing tools, Includes - security, pentesting, hacking and many more.
 [ChameleonMiniLiveDebugger](https://github.com/maxieds/ChameleonMiniLiveDebugger): Live logger and GUI tool for the Chameleon Mini developed for Android OS in Java.
 [detection-as-code](https://github.com/infosecB/detection-as-code): An example of how to deploy a Detection as Code pipeline using Sigma Rules, Sigmac, Gitlab CI, and Splunk.
 [TOR-Everything](https://github.com/mytechnotalent/TOR-Everything): Simple FREE guide to set up TOR stealth and persistence with complete anonymity.
+[encpipe](https://github.com/jedisct1/encpipe): The dum^H^H^Hsimplest encryption tool in the world.